drjkuria/head-first-python-2ed/README.md

 # Head First Python 2nd Edition

-Python code from Head First Python 2nd Edition (Paul Barry 2017).
-The examples are based on Python 3
+This repository contains the code for Head First Python 2nd Edition, by Paul Barry.
+It contains all the code files necessary to work through the book from start to finish.